vahancho/erkir/README.md

 ### Test

-There are unit tests provided for `erkir::Point` class.
+There are unit tests.
 You can find them in the *test/* directory.
 To run them you have to build and run the test application.
 For doing that you must invoke the following commands from the terminal, assuming that compiler and environment are already configured: